 - 1.1.
-Don the appropriate personal protective equipment (PPE) as determined by the nature of the work. - 1.2.
+Don the appropriate personal protective equipment (PPE) as determined by the nature of the work and the local risk assessment. - 1.2.
 Check that the sash is at the appropriate height.
 Adjust seat height so that the user's underarms are level with the bottom of the sash. - 1.3.
 Turn on the fluorescent light and the cabinet blower, if it is off.
 (Most modern blowers will turn on when the sash is lifted, but you must double check this). - 1.4.
-Check the pressure gauges to verify that readings are within the acceptable range. - 1.5.
+Check the pressure gauges to verify that readings are within the acceptable range and indicated in the manual. - 1.5.
 If present, test the air flow alarm and ensure it is switched to the "on" position. - 1.6.
-Confirm inward flow by holding a tissue at the middle of the edge of the sash to establish that it is drawn in - 1.7.
+Confirm inward flow by holding a tissue at the middle of the edge of the sash to establish that it is drawn in. - 1.7.
 Disinfect the interior surfaces with a disinfectant effective against the infectious material and toxins used in the laboratory, allowing for the appropriate contact time. - 1.8.
 Assemble all materials required for the experiment and load into the BSC.
-Care should be taken not to overcrowd or block the front or rear grilles. - 1.9.
-Place aerosol generating equipment (e.g. vortex mixer, sonicator) towards the back of the BSC, without blocking the rear grille. - 1.10.
-After loading material in the BSC, allow sufficient time for the air to purge and the airflow to stabilize before initiating work.
+Care should be taken not to overcrowd or block the front or rear grilles.

+- 1.9.
+Place aerosol-generating equipment (e.g. vortex mixer, sonicator) towards the back of the BSC, without blocking the rear grille. - 1.10.
+After loading material in the BSC, allow sufficient time for the air to purge and the airflow to stabilize before initiating work (at least 10 minutes).